Terms related to hair loss explained

 - Medi Connections

 - Medi Connection are ultra fine hair extensions which can be used to cover up areas of the scalp where hair loss is not so great that it requires the Intralace system™.
-It is suitable for adding volume and disguising areas of light hair loss.
+They are suitable for adding volume and disguising areas of light hair loss.

 - Micropigmentation is a method that has multiple uses including fixing cleft lips, tattoos and hair restoration.
 This is done by the insertion of pigment into the dermal layer of the persons skin.

 Also See: Hair Transplantation, Hair Replacement

 - Nanogen is a popular and effective fibreous scalp make-up whose hair-like spray can cover balding areas to give a natural fuller look.
 It comes in a variety of colours to suit a certain persons hair, this product can be used on light area's of baldness to reduce the appearance of baldness but is not always suitable for everyone.
 Some Nanogen products also promote hair growth and fill out bald patches naturally with your own hair.

 Also See: Scalp Makeup